fedora-infra/fedora-messaging/docs/tutorial/conversion.rst

 Init method
 -----------
 The ``BugzillaTicketFiler`` class in ``consumers.py`` is doing all the consuming work.
 First we need to change the inheritance of this class.
-Fedora Messaging consumer class needs to inherit only from ``object``.

 Then we need to modify the ``__init__`` method and use the ``fedora_messaging.config.conf`` dictionary instead of the fedmsg configuration.
 The ``__init__`` method could look something